saarang123/saarang123/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Saarang Srinivasan and I'm a high school student who's interested in Computer Science.
+My name is Saarang Srinivasan and I'm a competitive programmer and a data science enthusiast.

 <p align="center">
 <small>View Counter:</small><br>